ddnexus/elastics-doc/source/doc/3-flex-scopes/1-Overview.md

 # {{ page.title }}

 The `flex-scopes` gem implements the same concept of the `ActiveRecord` scopes: they define search criteria that can be used to query the elasticsearch indices in pure ruby.
-That is a cool tool, very useful in most situations, particularly when the search criteria are quite simple, however, when the search criteria get more complex, using a template may be a cleaner technique {% see 2.2.2 %}.

-For that reason, the `flex-scopes` gem is not (or at least not yet) a complete interface to elasticsearch: it's just a handy tool, useful for the most common needs.

 ## Built-in Scopes